 What Douglas Engelbart Taught Me About Designing User Interfaces

-I attended a small dinner party in 2005 when I was a student at Santa Clara University.
-Our special guest was Douglas Engelbart, inventor of the computer mouse.
+I attended a small school-sponsored dinner party in 2005 when I was a student at Santa Clara University.
+Our special guest was Douglas Engelbart.
+Englebart is commonly known as the inventor of the computer mouse, but his contributions to computing go far beyond that.
 Englebart died Wednesday.

 I asked Engelbart what he thought of Apple's first two-button mouse.
 Apple had just introduced its Mighty Mouse, which had four functional "buttons": left and right capacitive sensors, a track ball with a pressure sensor and side squeeze sensors.
 Apple had steadfastly sold a one-button mouse for years.